 Elsevier Adaptive Learning for Understanding Pathophysiology, 5th Edition

-Corresponding chapter-by-chapter to Understanding Pathophysiology, 5e, Elsevier Adaptive Learning combines the power of brain science with sophisticated, patented Cerego algorithms to help you learn faster and remember longer.
-It’s fun; it’s engaging; and it’s constantly tracking your performance and adapting to deliver content precisely when it’s needed to ensure core information is transformed into lasting knowledge.
+Corresponding chapter-by-chapter to Understanding Pathophysiology, 5e, Elsevier Adaptive Learning combines the power of brain science with sophisticated, patented Cerego algorithms to help students to learn faster and remember longer.
+It’s fun; it’s engaging; and it’s constantly tracking student performance and adapting to deliver content precisely when it’s needed to ensure core information is transformed into lasting knowledge.

 - An individual study schedule reduces cognitive workload and helps you become a more effective learner by automatically guiding the learning and review process.

 - The mobile app offers a seamless learning experience between your smartphone and the web with your memory profile maintained and managed in the cloud.

 - UNIQUE!
 Your memory strength is profiled at the course, chapter, and item level to identify personal learning and forgetting patterns.

 - UNIQUE!
 Material is re-presented just before you would naturally forget it to counteract memory decay.

 - A personalized learning pathway is established based on your learning profile, memory map, and time required to demonstrate information mastery.